-As the food industry has moved away from trans fats, the demand for cheap palm oil has skyrocketed.
+As the food industry has moved away from trans fats, the demand for cheap conflict palm oil has skyrocketed.
 It can now be found in roughly half of all packaged goods in your local grocery store — from cookies and crackers to toothpaste and laundry detergent.

 But what is the real cost of palm oil?